Abergwyngregyn: Pen y Bryn

 Pen y Bryn is a manor house, recorded from the Jacobean period and with earlier lower stonework, on a promontory some two hundred yards to the east of the village centre.
-It overlooks the village and the Menai Straits to Anglesey.
+It overlooks the village and the Menai Straits towards Anglesey.
 With its adjacent buildings and ground works it forms a double bank and ditch enclosure now known as Garth Celyn.
 This is also claimed to be the site of the pre-Conquest royal llys.
-A neolithic burial urn was discovered when a driveway was being made to the house in 1824.
+A Neolithic burial urn was discovered when a driveway was being made to the house in 1824.

 Aber Valley

 Aber Falls

-The valley provides the access to one of Wales's great waterfalls, the Aber Falls as the Afon Goch falls precipitously, some 120 ft over a sill of igneous rock into a marshy area where it is joined by two tributaries; the enlarged stream, Afon Rhaeadr Fawr, heads towards the Menai Strait and the sea.
+The valley provides access to one of Wales's great waterfalls, the Aber Falls, where the Afon Goch falls precipitously some 120 ft over a sill of igneous rock into a marshy area where it is joined by two tributaries.
+The enlarged stream, Afon Rhaeadr Fawr, heads towards the Menai Strait and the sea.
 Part way down it becomes known as Afon Aber.